leotheoilman/Santander-Customer-Transaction-Prediction/README.md

 test.csv and train.csv files can be found at https://www.kaggle.com/competitions/santander-customer-transaction-prediction/data

-This repository includes a readme file and the insitial and final code.
+This repository includes a read.me file and the insitial python code.